 Last year, we brought our recommendations to the Annual Conference.
 Some who were unhappy with the new proposal organized an effort to reject it.
 People stood on the conference floor and talked about the great importance campus ministry had played in their lives, urging us not to make change that could jeopardize that.

 In the end, the members of Annual Conference were presented the choice of keeping a system they understood and have seen work in the past or accepting a new proposal that they could not fully understand in the short time available to present it.
-They amended the new proposal to the point that it looked like that old, familiar system, with a few minor variations.
-Then they happily approved it.
-Their amendments essentially mandated we keep in place our failing system.
+The end result of the vote not only rejected our task force proposal, it essentially mandated we keep in place our failing system.

 I already have some regrets about our approach and presentation (e.g. choosing not to share some of the dirty laundry of the present situation), but I believe we were fighting a losing battle from the start.

 This experience was exactly what I needed.
 I was clinging to the belief that significant change in the UMC could happen from the top down.
-This vote helped me to fully realize that we are a democracy – a large democracy – unready for significant change.
-Large democracies do not vote for major change.
-[See, more recently, the debacle that was GC2012.]
-It brings too many fears.
+This vote helped me to fully realize that we are a democracy––a large democracy––unready for significant change.
+In a large democratic vote, resistance and uncertainty about an issue give a major advantage to the status quo.
+Change brings too many fears.
 It moves too far from too many people’s comfort.
 The majority cannot effectively be educated to the point that they understand the problems that make such drastic change necessary and the reasons proposed solutions might do better.

 In the end, fifteen minutes of debate trumped 18 months of work.
 The majority, with little real awareness of the issues we face, voted against the group of experts who were commissioned to solve those issues.
-Given equal voice, uncertainty and change will lose to heartstrings and status quo almost every time.
 This proposal was the only proposal for any significant changes at last year’s Annual Conference.
-Its death serves as illustration of the slow death we are choosing as a denomination.
+Its death serves as illustration of the slow death we’re choosing as a denomination.

 Those reading this may sense some frustration in my own experiences, and this is undoubtedly true.
 Large expenditures of effort with little result are disappointing.
 Some who have experienced similar difficulties may be reminded of their own discontent.
 The goal of this article, though, is not to vent my frustrations and encourage others in their own.
 Instead, I write expecting that many others have experienced — or will experience in the coming months — similar frustrations and are looking for answers.
 Part 2 will attempt to provide encouragement and direction for anyone dealing with similar concerns.